 As there are nearly twenty thousand commercial fires in the UK each year, these are important duties that should be taken seriously.

-All fire safety legislation in England and Wales is conjuncted under ‘The Regulatory Reform (Fire Safety) Order 2005.
-This was designed to simplify the existing legal requirements at the time and recommends: All premises used for professional purposes are included under these regulations.
-Every organisation must have a designated ‘Responsible Person’ whose job is to makes sure certain duties and action is taken to prevent fires, injury or fatality in case of a fire incident occurs.
+All fire safety legislation in England and Wales is conducted under ‘The Regulatory Reform (Fire Safety) Order 2005.
+This was designed to simplify the existing legal requirements at the time and recommends that all premises used for professional purposes be included under these regulations.
+Every organization must have a designated ‘Responsible Person’ whose job is to makes sure certain duties and action is taken to prevent fires, injury, or fatality in case a fire incident occurs.

 UK fire safety legislation simplified